Morgan Stanley Wealth profit rises but new client money stumbles

-NEW YORK (Reuters) - Profit in Morgan Stanley’s wealth management division rose 24.6 percent in the first quarter, but new money from clients fell by about one-third, the company said on Monday.
+NEW YORK, April 20 (Reuters) - Profit in Morgan Stanley’s wealth management division rose 24.6 percent in the first quarter, but new money from clients fell by about one-third, the company said on Monday.

 Pretax profit at the world’s largest stock brokerage, as measured by its almost 16,000 brokers, rose to $855 million in the first quarter from a year ago.
 It attributed much of the gain to fees from clients who pay brokers to manage their assets and to interest revenue from loans made to wealthy clients.